 Kynance Mews is one of the best places to see autumn leaves in London.
-This picturesque street is lined with trees that turn a beautiful shade of red and orange in the fall.
+This picturesque street is lined with trees that turn a beautiful shade of red and orange in London in fall.
 The mews is also home to a number of traditional mews houses, making it a unique spot to explore.

-In addition, Kynance Mews is conveniently located near a number of other attractions like Natural History Museum, making it the perfect place to start your autumn sightseeing in London.
+In addition, Kynance Mews is conveniently located near a number of other attractions like the Natural History Museum, making it the perfect place to start your autumn sightseeing in London.

 These are some of the top places to see fall foliage in London.

 The best autumn colours the UK has to offer can be observed in many areas throughout London, including various neighbourhoods and parks.

 But one does not always need to head out to the park to catch a glimpse of the colourful foliage.
 With over 9,000 trees lining the city’s streets, you’re guaranteed an autumnal display at just about every turn.